bcgov/action-builder-ghcr/README.md

 # Deprecations

-- The `tag` input has been deprecated in favor of `tags`, which can handle multiple tags with a multiline string.
+- The `tag` input has been deprecated in favor of `tags`, a multiline string that can handle multiple values.
 - The `digest_old` output has been deprecated due to non-use.
-- The `digest_new` output has been renamed to just `digest`.
+- The `digest_new` output has been renamed to `digest`.

 <!-- # Acknowledgements